G-Bielokozowicz/Advertising-Campaign-Performance-Analysis/README.md

 ## Insights

 Each type of content, platform and region has similar total conversion amounts.

-Youtube has the highest conversion rate percentage.
+Youtube has the highest conversion rate percentage, majority of them coming from Image, Story or Text content.

+Facebook conversion rates percentages are pretty much the same for all content types.

+Video and carousel had the lowest conversion rate percentage overall.
 ## Data Analysis